 Visiting Bristol: Urban Edge with a Historical Core

 Bristol is like a tale of two cities.
 Historically, Bristol England has been around since 950 AD as a market town.
 It became a major player in the slave trade during the 1700’s and then really came into its own when the Great Western rail line from Paddington arrived in 1841.
 It has since evolved into a modern city that manages to successfully bled it’s historical legacy with a cool urban culture and a social conscience.

 You can find this mix of urban edge and history all over the city.
 This list of twelve things to do in Bristol will give you a rundown on both aspects of the city’s culture along with a few suggested itineraries and practical tips for what to do there.
-Read every word…or use the handy table of contents above to navigate around.

 (Much thanks to Visit Bristol.
 They were kind enough to host part of my stay and helped me with access to tours and museums.)